Nirvana (software): History

+General Atomics's support for Nirvana ceased prior to May 2018.
+As of that date, probes of Nirvana marketing and support URLs under the General Atomics corporate umbrella return "cannot be found" or result in a connection timeout.
+Archived Nirvana pages and press releases are retrievable via the General Atomics website.

 Architecture and operation

 Nirvana is client-server software composed of Location Agents that reside on, or access, Storage Resources.
 A Storage Resource can be a networked-attached storage (NAS) system, object storage system or cloud storage service.
 Nirvana catalogs the location of the files and objects in these storage resources into its Metadata Catalog (MCAT) and tags the files with storage system metadata (Owner, File Name, File Size and Creation, Change, Modification and Access Timestamps) and additional user-defined, domain specific metadata.
 System and user-defined metadata can be used to search for a file or object (or groups of files and objects) and also control access to and move those files and objects from one storage resource to another.
 The MCAT creates a single Global Namespace across all Storage Resources connected to it so users and administrators can search for, access, and move data across multiple heterogeneous storage systems from multiple vendors across geographically dispersed data centers.
 The MCAT is connected to and interacts with a relational database management system to support its operation.
 Multiple MCATs can be deployed for horizontal scale-out and failover.
 Various Clients can interact with Nirvana including the supplied Web browser and Java based GUI Clients, a Command Line Interface, a native Windows virtual network drive interface, and user-developed applications via supplied APIs.

 Nirvana operation is controlled by three daemons; Metadata, Sync and ILM.
 The Metadata Daemon can extract metadata automatically from an instrument creating data, from within the file's actual data using predefined and customizable templates and metadata parsing policies, or capturing user input via the GUI or Command Line Interface.
 The Sync Daemon, running in the background, detects when files are added to, or deleted from, the underlying Storage Resource filesystems.
 When filesystem changes are observed by the Sync Daemon, the changes are registered and updated in MCAT.
 The ILM Daemon routinely queries the MCAT and executes actions including migration, replication, or backup on a specified schedule.
 For example, an administrator can set a policy to free up space on an expensive primary storage system by migrating that data to distributed retention locations based on criteria such as: storage consumption watermarks (percent full), all data associated with a specific project, or data that hasn't been accessed in over one year.
 The policies are extremely flexible.
 User-defined metadata attributes (e.g. Project, Principal investigator, Data source, Location, Temperature, etc.) can also be used to move data.
 Nirvana ILM policy execution occurs behind the scenes, transparent to end-users or applications.